vorakl/vorakl.github.io/src/content/articles/turing.rst

 formalization.
-He came up with the hypothesis of which algorithms can be implemented and computed by machines (`Turing's thesis`_), created an abstract model of such machine (`Turing machine`_), and described absolutely vital abilities of any system for being able to realize any logic that can be computable (`Turing completeness`_).
+He came up with the hypothesis of which algorithms can be implemented and computed by machines (`Turing's thesis`_), created an abstract model of such machine (`Turing machine`_), and described absolutely vital abilities of any system for being able to realize any logic that can be computed (`Turing completeness`_).

 |